FunhouseAtelier/remix-v2-examples/07-database-integration/07-01-with-prisma/07-01-01-installing-prisma/07-07-01c-for-a-vercel-postgres-database/README.md

 npm i @prisma/client @prisma/adapter-neon @neondatabase/serverless
 ```

-3. Enter the terminal command to initialize the Prisma ORM for a PostgrSQL database.
+3. Enter the terminal command to initialize the Prisma ORM for a PostgreSQL database.

 ```bash
 npx prisma init